logic-seminar-verona/website/README.md

 The individual posts are stored as Markdown files in the `posts` subdirectory.
 A Haskell program based on [Hakyll](https://jaspervdj.be/hakyll/) turns these into static HTML files.
-This program is automatically run on servers by [Travis CI](https://travis-ci.org/) on each push to the repository.
+This program is automatically run on a servers by Ingo on each push to the repository.
 The resulting HTML files are stored in the `gh-pages` branch, which is then served by [GitHub Pages](https://pages.github.com).
 No knowledge of Haskell or NixOS is required to edit the website.